-A walk down Beverly Blvd will reward you with extravagant shops from expensive showrooms to retail shops of the extremely popular fragrance website www.luckyscent.com.
-Beverly Blvd is also one of L.A’s premier areas for mid-20th century furniture.
+A walk down Beverly Blvd will reward you with extravagant shops from expensive showrooms to retail shops of the famous fragrance website www.luckyscent.com.
+Beverly Blvd is also one of L.A’s premier areas for mid-20th-century furniture.
 Modernica is one of the most famous shops in the area.

-If you are looking for something more artsy, head over to La Brea Avenue.
-Home to fantastic urban antique stores, you’ll find pieces in the Art Deco style, 1950s modern style and others.
+If you are looking for something artsier, head over to La Brea Avenue.
+Home to fantastic urban antique stores, you’ll find pieces in the Art Deco style, 1950s modern style, and others.
 Other places to look out for include furniture galleries, vintage cloth stores, and Campanile – one of the top restaurants in the city.

 Robertson Blvd is one of the most popular shopping streets in LA.
 Stars such as Paris Hilton, Lindsay Lohan, and Jessica Simpson frequent the shopping area.
 If you want to shop and also catch a celebrity sighting, this is the place to do it.

-Rodeo Drive is the most famous shopping street, and for good reason.
-Couture shops to newer, high end-labels fill this 3 block stretch of land.
+Rodeo Drive is the most famous shopping street, and for a good reason.
+Couture shops to newer, high end-labels fill this three-block stretch of land.
 From Gucci to Tiffany and Co. to Burberry, Rodeo Drive has it all.
 For more information visit www.rodeodrive-bh.com

 The Sunset Strip is another famous shopping area.
 Lined with trendy restaurants and shops offering the latest fashions, you’re sure to find something to your liking here.
 Don’t let the monster size billboards that line the road distract you.